AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/guides-scorm-preview-config.md

 }
 ```

-Depending on your project, you don't need to populate every key, leave any source type as an empty array if you don't need to allow additional origins for it.
+Depending on your project, you don't need to populate every value, leave any source type as an empty array if you don't need to allow additional origins for it.

 > [!TIP]
 >